milosgarunovic/tinyurl/README.md

 `./gradlew koverHtmlReport` generates html code coverage.
 This tasks will give you link to html.

-`./gradlew run`
+`./gradlew run` - part of application plugin

-`./gradlew build` to build with tests

-`./gradlew build -x test` to build without tests
+`./gradlew buildFatJar` - Builds a combined JAR of project and runtime dependencies.

 ### Plan for release of first stable version (without Frontend)